HashemiScience/ali/content/home/publications_selected.md

 +++
 # Selected Publications widget.
-# This widget displays publications from `content/publications/` which have
+# This widget displays publications from `content/publication/` which have
 # `selected = true` in their `+++` front matter.
-widget = "publications"
+widget = "publications_selected"
 active = true
 date = 2016-04-20T00:00:00